Bisparse Blind Deconvolution through Hierarchical Sparse Recovery: Proof of Theorem

-\end{enumerate} \end{defi} We now prove a slightly less trivial lemma than the ones above.
+\end{definition} We now prove a slightly less trivial lemma than the ones above.
 It shows that we may partially factor out the matrix $A$ from the analysis. \begin{lem} {For $Q=UA$, let $\widehat{\calH}: \K^\mu \otimes \K^m \to \K^\mu$ denote the operator } Let further

 We then have

 \end{lem}

 \begin{proof} Let $w \in \K^\mu \otimes \K^n$ be a normalized $(s,\sigma)$-sparse vector.
 Then, $Aw$ clearly is an element of $AT_{s,\sigma}$.
 Moreover, $\calH(w)=\widehat{\calH}(Aw)$.
 Hence,